Mohd-Ali2/SplunkEnterprise-HomeLab/detections/DET-003-Powershell-encoded-command.md

-## Detection Name

-PowerShell Encoded Command Detected
+# PowerShell Encoded Command Detected

+## Description

+Detect the execution of PowerShell with the `-EncodedCommand` parameter, which may indicate obfuscated PowerShell execution used to evade basic command-line detection.

 ## MITRE ATT&CK